 The misogynistic perception of a strong woman sees the woman as someone who musters her strength only after facing a tragic loss and is only able to move on and become stronger with help of a supportive mentor, friends, family, or even lover.

-In our previous article, we have some examples in books and movies that have adapted this image of strong women.
+In our previous article, we have some examples of books and movies that have adapted this image of strong women.
 Despite this notion, many Sci-Fi and Fantasy novels and TV series came up later with such strong female characters which led to a rapid paradigm shift in the perception of being a strong woman in a story.

-They gained a cult following, attention from academia and fandom alike for the idea of a strong woman being someone who is just raised that way.
+They gained a cult following, and attention from academia and fandom alike for the idea of a strong woman being someone who is just raised that way.
 Women can be as strong as men without having failure as motivational bait.
-Here are a few examples which redefined the perception of a strong woman on TV:
+Here are a few examples that redefined the perception of a strong woman on TV:

 Nyota Uhura in Star Trek Original Series (1966-1969)

 I can’t start this list without having a special mention for the character of Nyota Uhura in Star Trek Original Series (1966-1969) played by Nichelle Nichols.

 She was one of the main characters of the series, in an equal position to all her male counterparts.
 It was the first time we saw an Afro-American female in space on television.
 The Swahili word Uhuru means “freedom” and this word was adapted by Gene Roddenberry into Uhura after discussing the idea for the character’s name with Nichelle Nichols.

 She joined the Enterprise as a lieutenant and showed to be a capable bridge officer, able to take over the running of the navigation and science stations when necessary.
 This character is remembered by many for many reasons.
 Her portrayal resonated with the audiences around the world but not with producers who didn’t green-light more projects with characters like her until years later.